tanmoykdas/Academic_Staff/README.md

-# 🎓 Academic_Staff
+# Academic_Staff

-This repository contains resources for academic staff, including class materials, assignments, and books.
+This repository serves as a centralized resource hub for academic staff, providing access to class materials, assignments, and reference books.

+---

-## 📚 Contents
+## Repository Contents

-- **Class Resources:** Materials and resources for lectures and academic sessions.
+- **Class Resources:**
+  Comprehensive materials and resources to support lectures and academic sessions.
+- **Assignments:**
-- **Assignments:** Various assignments for students and staff reference.
+  A collection of assignments for distribution, reference, and academic planning.
+- **Books:**
-- **Books:** Reference books and reading lists.
+  Curated reference books and recommended reading lists to support teaching and learning.

+---

+Thank you for utilizing this resource to enhance academic activities and collaboration.